serverless-heaven/serverless-webpack/README.md

 #### Yarn

-Using yarn will switch the whole packaging pipeline to use yarn, so does it use a `yan.lock` file.
+Using yarn will switch the whole packaging pipeline to use yarn, so does it use a `yarn.lock` file.

 The yarn packager supports the following `packagerOptions`: